severb/flowy/docs/introduction.rst

 This is the entire lifecycle of an activity.
 Lets go over it step by step:

-1. The worker starts by long polling the SWF web service.
+1. The activity workers start by long polling the SWF web service.
-2. As soon as there is an activity waiting in the activity task list it will be sent to one (and only one) of the listening workers. *(We'll see later how an activity is added to a task list.)*
+2. As soon as there is an activity waiting in the activities task list it will be sent to one (and only one) of the listening workers. *(We'll see later how an activity is added to a task list.)*
-3. Each activity has two parts: an identity composed by a name and a version and some input data.
-After a worker retrieved an activity it uses the identity to locate the corresponding code and launches it passing the input data.
-Note that there is no code passed with the activity so the worker must know the activity code beforehand.
+3. Each scheduled activity has two parts: an identity composed by a name and a version and some input data.
+After a worker retrieved an activity it uses the identity to locate the corresponding code and launches it passing the input data. *Note that there is no code passed with the activity so the worker must know the activity code beforehand.*
 4. After the activity is executed the final result is sent back to SWF.
 5. When the result is sent, a new decision will automatically be added in the decisions task list.